n3slami/Ef-RAFT/README.md

 ./train_standard.sh
 ```

-For runing on a signle RTX GPU, training can be accelerated using mixed precision.
+For running on a signle RTX GPU, training can be accelerated using mixed precision.
 You can expect similiar results in this setting (1 GPU)
 ```Shell
 ./train_mixed.sh
 ```